mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ### Referral Program

-Mattermost Staff and Community members are eligible to receive a $500 USD referral bonus after the candidate they refer is hired and completes 90 days of service with Mattermost.
+Mattermost Staff and Community members are eligible to receive a $500 USD referral bonus if the candidate they refer is hired and completes 90 days of service with Mattermost.

 #### Referral Criteria